LostArrows27/spring-boot-learning/README.md

-# Course Spring Boot Application
+# Simple CRUD Spring Boot Application

 This repository contains a Spring Boot application for managing students.
 The application provides RESTful endpoints to perform CRUD operations on student data.